McLuhan and Plato 15: Poe’s Maelstrom and the Phaedo

 3. Havelock was the founding president of the Ontario (later: Canadian) Classical Association and a co-founder of Phoenix, the association’s journal.

-4. Both MB and the Innis letter date from early 1951 (although nearly all of MB was, of course, written earlier in the 1940s).
+4. Both the publication of MB and the Innis letter date from early 1951.
+But nearly all of MB was written in the 1940s and the Innis letter, which was a ‘rewrite’, may have been written in 1950.

 5. See “Great change” in Descent into the Maelstrom.